 Aware that $18 billion invested in 2009-10 and $75 billion in isolated HSR projects would not solve systemic passenger rail issues, President Obama envisioned a bigger transportation solution like President Eisenhower.
 He called those funds, the “Kick-start to an Interstate High Speed Rail System to serve 80% of Americans by 2035.”

-With the 6-Year U.S. Surface Transportation Bill up for renewal in Summer 2010, President Obama had other reasons to believe the timing was right to repair highways, expand transit, accelerate his HSR vision and increase construction-manufacturing jobs in America.
-Auto and airline industries finally recognize that the green transportation trend is unstoppable and can be helpful to their long term interests.
+With the 6-Year U.S. Surface Transportation Bill up for renewal in Summer 2010, President Obama had other reasons to believe the timing was right to repair highways, expand transit, build Interstate HSR and increase construction-manufacturing jobs.
+American auto and airline industries finally began to recognize that Green Transportation is unstoppable and helpful to their long term interests.
 So Obama also benefited from fewer anti-HSR forces than Clinton and Carter faced.

 The planned Interstate Highway System that broke ground in 1956, was completed in 1992.
-To increase utility, it was widened and augmented with beltways and thruways in every metro area.
-The augmented Interstate Highway System effectively finished construction in 2011.
+To increase utility, it was augmented with beltways and thruways in every metro area.
+The “Augmented Interstate Highway System” effectively finished construction in 2011.
 Now our Interstate Highway System is in maintenance mode to replace 40-50 year old interchanges, bridges and tunnels.
 The system also needs re-paving, sound walls, and traffic information displays.
-Thats less expensive than building new freeways.
+Thats less expensive than building new super-highways.

 Since the Interstate Highway System is in maintenance mode, its time to divert a larger percentage of federal and state transportation funding to HSR.

 AMTRAK PROVING INTERNATIONAL HIGH SPEED RAIL OPERATING PRINCIPLES

 HSR has construction principles like Interstate Highways, then like Asia and Europe, its operating principles evolve similar to the relationship between airports and airlines: